PanDAWMS/panda-docs/docs/source/client/phpo.rst

  tar xvfz metrics*
  mlflow ui

-Then access to http://127.0.0.1:5000 using your own browser will show something like the picture below.
+Then access to http://127.0.0.1:5000 using your own browser will show something like the figure below.

 .. figure:: images/mlflow.png